The Media Trade Upgrade: Probabilistic vs. deterministic, simplified

 Implications for campaign planning:

 Audiences built with probabilistic data are at the heart of contextual targeting.
 Call us biased, but here’s a great example: Contextual solutions like Visual Intent use machine learning to target audiences based on how likely they are to consume content about certain topics.
-For advertisers, this creates an opportunity to place their ads alongside premium visual content, thanks to Getty Images’ exclusive partnership with Verve Group.
+For advertisers, this creates an opportunity to place their ads alongside premium visual content, thanks to Getty Images’ exclusive partnership with Verve.

 The scalability of probabilistic audiences makes them ideal for awareness campaigns, but technologies like Moments.AI have already proven applications for more targeted conversion-oriented campaigns as well.